Le linguiste s'intéresse à tout ce qui touche à la langue

 I have also taught courses on animal communication, and (more recently) on the evolution of the human language faculty.

-As Vice-President of CIPL (the International Permanent Committee of Linguists), I have been involved in the organization of the 19th International Congress of Linguists, to take place in Geneva, Switzerland from 22–27 July, 2013.
-For more information, see the Congress Website http://www.cil19.org/en/welcome/: the 3rd Call for Papers was recently issued, with a deadline of 1 September, 2012.
+As Vice-President of CIPL (the International Permanent Committee of Linguists), I was involved in the organization of the 19th International Congress of Linguists, which took place in Geneva, Switzerland from 22–27 July, 2013.
+For more information, see the Congress Website http://www.cil19.org/en/welcome/.

 Be kind to bunnies